sittimunirahar/fcc-be-api-mongodb-mongoose-lesson/README.md

 # MongoDB and Mongoose Challenges

-This is the boilerplate for the MongoDB and Mongoose lessons.
 Instructions for completing these lessons start at https://www.freecodecamp.org/learn/apis-and-microservices/mongodb-and-mongoose/

+This code is to showcase how I completed the challenges in the lesson using boilerplate provided by fcc at https://github.com/freeCodeCamp/boilerplate-mongomongoose/